-- Disability Living Allowance (DLA) Mobility Component - Personal Independence Payment (Mobility Component) - Adult Disability Payment (ADP) (Mobility Component) - Enhanced rate of (PIP) Personal Independence Payment (Daily Living Component) when the person is not receiving night time services.
+- Disability Living Allowance (DLA) Mobility Component - Personal Independence Payment (Mobility Component) - Adult Disability Payment (ADP) (Mobility Component) - Scottish Adult Disability Living Allowance (SADLA) Mobility Component - Enhanced rate of (PIP) Personal Independence Payment (Daily Living Component) when the person is not receiving night time services.
 Therefore, only including the standard rate as income - Enhanced rate of (ADP) Adult Disability Payment (Daily Living Component) when the person is not receiving night time services.
 Therefore, only including the standard rate as income - The higher rate element of Disability Living Allowance (Care Component) when the person is not receiving night time services.
+Therefore, only including the middle rate as income - The higher rate element of Scottish Adult Disability Living Allowance (Care Component) when the person is not receiving night time services.
+Therefore, only including the middle rate as income

-Therefore, only including the middle rate as income - The enhanced rate of Attendance Allowance when the person is not receiving night time services.
-Therefore, only including the lower rate as income - £20 of net earned income - Independent Living Fund payments - All benefits paid for or on behalf of dependent children including Child Benefit - · Child Tax Credits - War Disablement Pension and compensation payments made through the Armed Forces Compensation Scheme - Compensation Payments.
+- The higher rate of Attendance Allowance when the person is not receiving night time services.
+Therefore, only including the lower rate as income - The higher rate of Pension Age Disability Payment when the person is not receiving night time services.
+Therefore, only including the lower rate as income - £20 of net earned income - Independent Living Fund payments - All benefits paid for or on behalf of dependent children including Child Benefit - War Disablement Pension and compensation payments made through the Armed Forces Compensation Scheme - Compensation Payments.
 West Lothian Council will disregard the range of compensation payments outlined in and in line with the COSLA guidance including the consideration of payments held in Trust.
 This will include interest on compensation payments.